The St Margaret’s Berwick Grammar's School Council plays a vital role in the educational opportunity and outcomes of all students at the school.

 - St Margaret’s Berwick Grammar – School Council and committees

-- St Margaret’s School & Berwick Grammar School Foundation Limited – Board and committees
+- St Margaret’s School and Berwick Grammar School Foundation Limited – Board and committees

 The School looks for volunteers to contribute and share their skills and expertise to supporting the operation of these two entities.